NTFS Attack Surface Deep-Dive

 Stack Overflow from Deep Nesting

-NTFS index structures (B-trees for directory listings) can be deeply nested.
+NTFS index structures can be deeply nested.
 If the on-disk structures contain circular references or extreme depth, recursive traversal overflows the kernel stack.
-CVE-2025-54916 triggers a stack overflow through crafted directory nesting in a VHD.
+CVE-2025-54916 triggers this through crafted directory nesting in a VHD.

 Exploitation Pattern